ergo70/TRAKTOR/doc/TRAKTOR_tuorial.md

 );
 ```

-Now, on the arbiter node:
+Next, on the arbiter node:

 ### Node 2
 Create a new directory as shown above, with the following arbiter.ini